Cairo is burning.

 Recently promoted, Isa is nearing a full ministerial post when the new regime uniformly sweeps him and his party compatriots away with a pension and two years’ salary.
 Isa loses more than his job.
 His fiancée, Salwa, and her family, headed by a prominent pasha now honorably retired, no longer want marriage.

-Where Autumn Quail falls short is in the very thing Mahfouz is trying to do – its political argumentation.
+Where Autumn Quail falls short is in the very thing Mahfouz is trying to do.
+Its political argumentation is too noisy.
 His characters turn into sounding boards, echoing the points he wants to make.
-Too often and in ways that abruptly alter the story’s pacing, Isa gets caught up in political discussion with friends.
+Too often and in ways that abruptly alter the story’s pacing, Isa gets caught up in political discussion with his friends.
 Mahfouz disjoints his story in his preference for ineffectual dialogue.

 — This review is the third in a three-part series on The Masthead that looks at Mahfouz’s critical novellas of the 1952 revolution and Nasser’s regime: